zalo/MathUtilities/README.md

 <img src="http://i34.photobucket.com/albums/d144/Zalo10/Kabsch_zpshxn8kz7p.gif">

 An algorithm that can take in an arbitrary set of point-pairs and find the globally optimal translation and rotation to minimize the distance between those point pairs.
 Incredibly useful, and very cheap.
 Uses Matthias Muller's iterative optimal rotation solver in place of SVD, as outlined here: https://animation.rwth-aachen.de/media/papers/2016-MIG-StableRotation.pdf
+Update: Added an example for averaging arbitrary numbers of quaternions; possibly more accurate than a normalized lerp (averaging the quaternion components in linear space and then normalizing).

 ## [Stereographic/Fisheye Camera](https://en.wikipedia.org/wiki/Stereographic_projection)